SamOBrienOlinger/PP4/README.md

   - Another issue faced in making the site more responsive was making sure to use dynamic units of measurement rather than fixed ones in the most appropriate places.

-  - There were two occasions where I expereinced conflicts between my GitHub repository and my local one.
-I was unaware that having more than one gitpod workspace open would casue signifcant issues with diverging main branches.
-A signficant amount of time was sepnt on these occasions with Code Institute tutors fixing the conflicts that came with having to merge or reconcile branches.
+  - There were two occasions where I experienced conflicts between my GitHub repository and my local one.
+I was unaware that having more than one gitpod workspace open would cause significant issues with diverging main branches.
+A significant amount of time was spent on these occasions with Code Institute tutors fixing the conflicts that came with having to merge or reconcile branches.

-  - Significant bugs were also experienced when Github moved servers from eu34 to eu38, before I saved my progress, resulting in losing a significant number of hours of work over approximately a weeks.
+  - Significant bugs were also experienced when Github moved servers from eu34 to eu38, before I saved my progress, resulting in losing a significant number of hours of work over approximately a week.
 Code Institute tutors were very helpful with guiding me through the procedure for finding the last git push I had done and restoring that.

 ## **[Technologies and Tools](#tech-and-tools)**

 - [Convertio](https://convertio.co/) was used to convert images from .jfif and .jpeg to .png for improving the lighthouse scores for each page.